-If your fascination with food reaches way beyond shopping and meal prep, you can level up with UBC’s Food Science program.
-Here, you’ll discover the chemistry and microbiology of food, as well as its nutritional and sensory properties, how it’s engineered, and how it’s processed for consumption.
-Dig deep into quality assurance, and learn about preservation and the safe development of food products.
-Explore concepts and controversies in nutrition, and examine how land, food and community fit together, all within the world’s most influential scientific research institution for food science and technology.
+If your fascination with food reaches way beyond shopping and meal prep, you can level up with UBC’s Food Science major.
+Here, you will discover the chemistry and microbiology of food, how it is engineered, its nutritional and sensory properties and how it is processed for consumption.
+Dig deep into food safety, quality assurance and product development.
+Integrate theory and practice with extensive laboratory exposure and examine how land, food and community fit together.

 FNH 405: Microbiology of Food and Beverage Fermentation

 FNH 415: Business Concepts in Food, Nutrition and Health

 The Food Science major is competitive, which means you will need to apply if you wish to be considered.
 Both your academic performance and a letter of intent will be assessed when determining your fit for this major.
 You can find details about admission requirements and timelines in the UBC Academic Calendar.

 Visualizing your courses, prerequisites, timing and how they all fit together can be a challenge.
 These flow charts can help you to get a sense of what subjects are studied and when, courses whose content is aligned, and prerequisite requirements.
 These diagrams were prepared by a Food Science undergraduate student on a WorkLearn placement, one of many ways to build transferable skills during your degree.
 Food Science Flow Chart (simplified)